E-Invoicing in India

 Is e-invoicing mandatory for all businesses in India?

-No, it only applies to businesses with an annual turnover exceeding ₹5 crore.
+No. It only applies to businesses with an annual turnover exceeding ₹5 crore.

 Who is the governing entity overseeing e-invoicing and digital reporting?